All Warwickshire libraries are closed until further notice.

 Please visit www.warwickshire.police.uk or call 01926 415 000 for online and telephone services.

-You can talk one to a customer service advisor in Stratford-upon-Avon, using a Customer Access Terminal.
+You can talk to a customer service advisor in Stratford-upon-Avon District Council, using a Customer Access Terminal.
 Each terminal is equipped with scanners and webcams.
 The scanner allows you to easily show documents to an advisor and the webcams allow you to interact face to face for a more personal service.

 - accessible entrance